KPS in 2017, introduced a new section for our monthly image evaluations.

 Based on the photo essays or picture stories that have appeared in newspapers and magazines for years, the idea is to tell a story or present images around a theme.

 Images can, but don’t have to be, accompanied by a short story or captions, just like in a magazine.
-You can view some examples of photo essays, as well as other great photo-journalism here.

 It can only be presented as a Powerpoint presentation or as a slideshow in MP4 format.

 There is to be no sound accompanying your photo essay, nor are you allowed to edit your images other than the traditional ethical newspaper adjustments such as brightness and contrast or colour changes.
 Dust spot removal is fine but adding or removing elements in the original scene is not.
 The images should be as accurate a representation of the scene before the photographer as possible.